 The iRobot Roomba has solidly cemented itself as the best-known robot vacuum brand, with a reputation for quality. iLife is one of Roombas man competitors which offers many solid cheaper options for robot vacuums.
 We will break down for you the most important features in this iLife and Roomba comparison.
-If you are interested in finding out more about Roombas check out our comparison article.
+If you are interested in finding out more about Roombas check out our article; compare Roomba models.

 - 1 Size, Weight & Design

 - 3 Smart Home Enabled & App Features

 - 7 Self-recharge & self-resume

 - 8 Full bin indicator

 The key features that of our iLife and Roomba article are as follows: